neovim/pynvim/README.md

 Development
 -----------

-Use (and activate) a local virtualenv.
+Use (and activate) a local virtualenv, for example:

     python3 -m virtualenv venv
     source venv/bin/activate